 The lack of privacy afforded to these women can often exacerbate the past trauma that an overwhelming number of these women have experienced—trauma that is often linked to the crimes for which they were sentenced to death.

 The outsize impact of gendered violence is a common thread in the lives of incarcerated women not only on death row, but within the prison system at large.
 In addition, women’s traumatic experiences on death row—and the increasingly long amounts of time spent subject to what may be a uniquely torturous kind of incarceration—mark one area where the movement to reform or abolish the death penalty intersects the movement for prison abolition.
 The conditions faced by women awaiting execution reveal how these two systems and the push to abolish them are inseparable from one another, and why they belong in the same discussion.

 This story is part of Prism’s series on women and the death penalty in the United States.
 Click here to read part one on Lisa Montgomery and the common history of gendered abuse many women on death row share, here to read part two on how women can be condemned in part for defying gender stereotypes, and here to read part three on the unique burdens Black women face in capital cases.
-In next week’s installment, we’ll look ahead to the future and examine how abolitionists are working toward a world without capital punishment.

 The time is now.
 BIPOC-led journalism like ours has never mattered more.
 If you want to read more of Prism’s reporting—reporting that centers the people, places, and issues currently underreported by national media—please consider making a tax-deductible donation today.
 Readers like you can play a key role in keeping our newsroom strong.

 If you believe in what we are doing and the stories we tell, we need your support.
 Even $1 helps.
 Please consider donating today.